Middle-Age Erection Changes: What Couples Need to Know

 After 60, ED is not inevitable, but it’s likely.

-Gentlemen, no matter how old you are, no matter how Mr. Happy does or doesn’t function, you can still enjoy great sex.
+Gentlemen, no matter how old you are, no matter how you function, you can still enjoy great sex.

 Aubin, S.et al. “Comparing Sildenafil Along Vs. Sildenafil Plus Brief Couple Sex Therapy on Erectile Dysfunction in Couples’ Sexual and Marital Quality of Life: A Pilot Study,” Journal of Sex & Marital Therapy (2009) 35:122.